What Happens If Someone Breaks Into Your Car?

-When, and only when, you are sure of no immediate danger, you can ask that second question: What do I do now that someone has broken into my car?
+When and only when, you are sure of no immediate danger can you ask that second question: What do I do now that someone has broken into my car?

 Here is a list of steps to consider.
 The order in which you take them may vary according to your particular circumstances.
 In other words, use your common sense.

 Your first instinct will probably be to grab your cell phone and call the police; trust that instinct.
 Assuming that you have made a quick safety assessment and you are not in any immediate danger, you should probably use the non-emergency number rather than calling 911.
 In many cities, the number to call is 3-1-1.
 Use 9-1-1 only if you can’t get an answer at the regular number.
 If you are in the store parking lot, you may want to locate a security guard while you wait for the police to arrive.
 Also, keep in mind that your vehicle is now a crime scene, so resist the urge to rummage around inside to see what’s damaged or missing, or to touch anything, for that matter.